-We recently received a favorable decision from the U.S. District Court for the Southern District of New York in our patent litigation with respect to our tentatively approved extended-release oxycodone product.
+We recently received a favorable decision from the U.S. District Court for the Southern District of New York in our patent litigation with respect to our extended-release oxycodone product.
 This litigation was instituted by Purdue Pharma, the manufacturer of the brand OxyContin, and resulted in a delay in our ability to obtain final FDA approval for our extended-release oxycodone product.
 Purdue filed an appeal as well as motions to stay the injunction against the enforcement of their patents pending the outcome of the appeal and to expedite the appeal.
 Both motions were denied on March 18, 2004.
-On March 23, 2004, we received the final FDA approval of the 10mg, 20mg and 40mg strengths of this product.
-We have not, however, made the determination whether to launch this product immediately or whether we will wait until the appeals court has ruled on the district courts decision.
+On March 23, 2004, we received the final FDA approval of the 10mg, 20mg and 40mg strengths of this product and tentative FDA approval of the 80mg strength of this product.
+We have decided at this time not to launch this product until the appeals court has ruled on the district court]s decision.
+However, upon further examination, we may determine that it is in our best interest to launch one or more of our bioequivalent versions of OxyContin in advance of the appellate court decision.